 Sell donated gold and silver from Kendal charity shops, online and by post.

 A donated gold brooch can sit unrecognised on a Kendal charity shop rail simply because no one had a way to check it.
 GoldPaid is that way, and it works online.
 Send photos and questions on WhatsApp, then request a free prepaid Royal Mail Special Delivery label to post the item.
-A no-obligation written valuation comes back, the charity is paid by Faster Payments into its registered bank account once it accepts, and declined items return free and fully insured.
+A no-obligation written valuation comes back, the charity is paid by Faster Payments into its registered bank account once it accepts, and declined items return free and tracked, with Royal Mail cover.

 Charity shops in Kendal